neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 ```
 <br>

-We will create standardised folders then upload mock 'acquired' data (empty text files)
+We will upload data to a central data storage machine,
-to a central data storage, as you would do in a real data acquisition session.
+as you would do at the end of a real acquisition session.

-Then we will download a subset of data (e.g. test sessions only) from the central
+Finally we will download data from the central
-storage, as you would do during analysis.
+storage to a local machine, as you would do during analysis.

 ## Installing **datashuttle**

-The first step is to install **datashuttle**, by following the instructions
+The first step is to install **datashuttle** by following the instructions
 on the [How to Install](how-to-install) page.